 Older kids will thrill to jump high on the trampoline, complete with bungee cords and safety harnesses.

-Wonderland Lisbon’s Christmas Village (Vila de Natal) includes Santa Claus, known here as Father Christmas (Pai Natal).
+Wonderland Lisbon’s Christmas Village (Vila de Natal) includes Santa Claus, or Father Christmas (Pai Natal) as the Portuguese know him.

 In his flowing white beard and red suit trimmed in faux white fur, Pai Natal and his elves await in his red house (Casa do Pai Natal) to hear Christmas wishes.

-The facility provides rental skates in adult and children sizes, as well as stay-upright skating aids.
+The facility provides rental skates in adult and children’s sizes, as well as stay-upright skating aids.

 This specially treated artificial surface requires no water and no refrigeration.
 As a result, there’s no spinning or jumping like on real ice.